HTTP-RPC/Kilo/README.md

 The first argument represents the value to write (i.e. the data dictionary), and the second the output destination.
 The optional third and fourth arguments represent the target locale and time zone, respectively.
 If unspecified, system defaults are used.

-For example, the following code snippet applies a template named _example.txt_ to a map instance:
+For example, the following code applies a template named _example.txt_ to a map instance:

 ```java
 Map<String, Object> map = mapOf(